Buyers Don’t Search for Vendors.

 They have a clear starting point for their next conversation with their agency or marketing team.
 This isn’t about blaming their agency.
 It’s about asking better questions, starting with whether their agency understands the difference between optimizing for visibility and optimizing for recommendations.

-Anyone who wants their own data can get a personal mini-audit after the session.
-They email their prompt, I run it through the audit, and we connect for a 30-minute call to walk through the results.
+Anyone who wants the same analysis for their company can get one after the session.
+I can only run one mini-audit live due to time, but every member already built their prompt during the workshop.
+They email it to me, I run it, and send them the results.
 The report is theirs to keep and share with their team.

 Why This Matters Now